-Passing the written Comprehensive Examination requires a grade of at least B- in each of the four papers and an average of B+.
-Students who fail one paper but obtain a B+ average in the other three have to rewrite the failed paper by April 15 of the same year.
-A candidate who fails two papers or does not obtain an average of B+ must rewrite the entire examination.
-A candidate who fails all four papers may be advised to withdraw.
-The oral Comprehensive Examination will be held only after all four papers have been passed.
+Passing the written Proficiency Examination require a grade of at least B- in each period of the Comprehensive Exam and the Focus Exam and an average of B+.
+Students who fail one paper but obtain a B+ average in the other four have to rewrite the failed paper by April 15 of the same year.
+A candidate who fails two periods (or one period and the Focus Exam) or does not obtain an average of B+ must rewrite the entire examination.
+A candidate who fails all four periods and the Focus Exam may be advised to withdraw.
+The oral component of the Proficiency Exam will be held only after the candidate has passed both the written exams.
 A candidate who fails the oral examination must repeat it.
-Passing the written Specialty Examination requires a grade of at least B+.
-A candidate who does not obtain a grade of B+ must rewrite the failed paper.
-The oral Specialty Examination will be held only after the paper has been passed.
-A candidate who fails the oral Specialty Examination must repeat it.
-If the Qualifying Examination or parts of it have to be retaken, all of its components (Comprehensive Examination and Specialty Examination) have to be completed by September 1 of the same year.
+Passing the Research Area Paper requires a grade of at least B+.
+A candidate who does not obtain a grade of B+ must rewrite the paper.
+At the discretion of the graduate faculty readers of the research paper, candidates may be requested to sit for a follow-up meeting.